 package.json as the alias.

-Because of this, a project can either be reference by its name or alias, or both.
+Because of this, a project can either be referenced by its name or alias, or both.
 Choose the pattern that makes the most sense for your company or team!